-To adjust, remove the four caps, turn upper or lower adjusting screws to obtain desired beam position.
+To adjust, remove headlamp ring, turn upper or lower adjusting screws to obtain desired beam position.

 Bulb Replacement

 If the headlamp bulb is burnt, tilt hood, unplug the connector from the headlamp.
 Remove the rubber boot and unfasten bulb retainer clips.
 Detach the bulb and replace.